pathiik/stem-attendance-system/frontend/scanner-app/README.md

 ## 📌 Project Overview

-The Attendance App (for scanner) is a mobile application designed for teachers (or authorized indivuals) to scan student QR codes and mark attendance.
-Built using **Expo** and **React Native**, the app integrates with **Firebase** for database.
+The Attendance App (for scanner) is a mobile application designed for teachers or authorized indivuals to scan student QR codes and mark attendance.
+Built using **Expo** and **React Native**, the app integrates with **Firebase** for real-time database management.
+It provides a seamless and efficient way update student attendance status using QR Codes (or Student ID).

 ## 📦 Dependencies Used

+- **Styling & UI**

   - `nativewind tailwindcss` - Tailwind CSS for styling
   - `react-native-safe-area-context` - Ensures safe UI placement
-- `react-native-reanimated` - Animated transitions
   - `expo-linear-gradient` - Gradient backgrounds

+- **Camera & Scanning**

   - `expo-camera` - Camera access for scanning QR codes
   - `expo-dev-client` - Expo development client (only for testing CameraView)

+- **Database**

   - `firebase` - Firebase SDK for database

+- **Navigation**

   - `@react-navigation/native` - Navigation library
-- `@react-navigation/core react-native-screens` - Required for React navigation
+  - `@react-navigation/core react-native-screens` - Required for React navigation to function

+- **Animation**

+  - `react-native-reanimated` - Animated transitions

 ### Install via npm